Can I ask you something?

 8. Get a refund for past purchases

-Suppose you bought an for $3 yesterday but today the price dropped to $1.99 because of a sale.
+Suppose you bought an item for $3 yesterday but today the price dropped to $1.99 because of a sale…

 Wouldn’t it be nice if you could get back the difference?

-Well, if you shop with an app like Paribus, you can do just that.
+Well, if you use a service like Capital One Shopping, you can do just that.

-It’s an excellent tool that can help you save money, and it’s also free.
+It’s an excellent service that can help you save money, and it’s also free.

 9. Shop with coupons